keshariS/dataScrapers/README.md

 >>> ubuntu@smscraper:~/.ssh$ cat authorized_keys

-5. Now the new device can access the instance
+5. Now the new device can access the instance (recommended: use VSCode with Remote SSH extension)

+# WinSCP

+Use PuTTy to convert the id_rsa.pub file to .ppk file format

+Install WinSCP and use the server 129.213.41.169 with username 'ubuntu', SFTP, port 22.
+Use the .ppk file for authentication on: Advanced > SSH > Authentication > .ppk file

+Then all the data can be viewed on /mnt/smdata/ and the instance can be accessed from /home/ubuntu/